ericwbailey/ericwbailey.website/source/published/modern-health-frameworks-performance-and-harm.md

 What if I was suicidal?

-I used an up-to-date operating system to access this website on a top of the line laptop, browsing with an up-to-date Chromium browser with no setting adjustments or extensions to interfere with things.
+I used an up-to-date operating system to access this website on a top of the line laptop, browsing with an [evergreen](https://css-tricks.com/evergreen-does-not-mean-immediately-available/) Chromium browser with no setting adjustments or extensions to interfere with things.
 Can you imagine what chance for success [someone using something other than that](https://css-tricks.com/test-your-product-on-a-crappy-laptop/) will have?

 [Technology choices have ethical ramifications](https://timkadlec.com/remembers/2019-01-09-the-ethics-of-performance/).